ArmyCyberInstitute/cmgr/examples/markdown_challenges.md

 - Organization: ACI
 - Created: 2020-06-24

-## Network Options

-This optional section can be used to configure the Docker network associated with each instance of this challenge.
-The available options are listed below, along with example usage.

-The `Internal` option disables Internet access, restricting network traffic to the instance's containers.
-This is equivalent to passing the [`--internal`](https://docs.docker.com/engine/reference/commandline/network_create/#network-internal-mode) flag to [`docker network create`](https://docs.docker.com/engine/reference/commandline/network_create/).
-Specify a boolean value, as shown below.
-Defaults to `false`.

-- Internal: true

 ## Container Options

 This optional section can be used to apply additional restrictions to containers